RedBuld/-exp-W7_1pc/readme.md

-use instruction and requirements from <a href="https://github.com/RedBuld/Aviator">Aviator</a> project
+use instruction and requirements for <a href="https://github.com/RedBuld/Aviator">Aviator</a> project